RaghavaDhanya/RaghavaDhanya.github.io/content/posts/golang-for-machine-learning-serving.md

 That's it, Task #1 done.
 Took less than an hour.

 On #2, it required slightly more learning on how to make [structs with methods](https://gobyexample.com/methods) and [goroutines](https://gobyexample.com/channels).
 One of the major differentiator from C++, Python is that Golang doesn't support full object oriented programming, mainly it doesn't support inheritance.
-Its also completely different in how the methods on structs are defined from other languages I've encountered.
+It's also completely different in how the methods on structs are defined from other languages I've encountered.

-The Featurestore we were using had the [golang client](https://cloud.google.com/go/docs/reference/cloud.google.com/go/aiplatform/latest/apiv1#cloud_google_com_go_aiplatform_apiv1_FeaturestoreOnlineServingClient), All I had to do was write a wrapper around it to read concurrently large number of entities.
+The Featurestore we were using had the [Golang client](https://cloud.google.com/go/docs/reference/cloud.google.com/go/aiplatform/latest/apiv1#cloud_google_com_go_aiplatform_apiv1_FeaturestoreOnlineServingClient), all I had to do was write a wrapper around it to read concurrently large number of entities.

 The basic structure I was going for was
 ```go